MachineLemonade/docs/v0.10/astronomer-ui.md

 Users in a Workspace can be given the role of a `Viewer`, `Editor`, or `Admin`.
 An exact breakdown of these roles can be found in the [User Roles and Permissions](https://www.astronomer.io/docs/rbac/) section.

-The permissions that each of these roles can be [customized for Astronomer Enterprise users](https://www.astronomer.io/docs/ee-configuring-permissions/).
+Astronomer Enterprise admins can [configure the exact permissions](https://www.astronomer.io/docs/ee-configuring-permissions/) for each Astronomer role.